dplyr join() Exercises: 10 Left, Right, Inner & Full Join Problems

 Mistake 4: Using inner_join() when you meant left_join()

 inner_join() drops left-table rows that have no match.
-If you joined a primary table to a lookup and your row count fell, you probably wanted left_join().
-Rule of thumb: **when enriching a primary table, default to left_join()**.
+If you joined a primary table to a lookup and the row count fell, you probably wanted left_join().
+Default to left_join() when enriching a primary table, use inner_join() only when missing matches truly mean "exclude this row."

 Warning